ollej/rusty-slider/assets/slides.md

 # Markdown

 * Slides are written in markdown.
-* Supports headers, paragraphs, unordered lists and code blocks.
+* Supports headers, paragraphs, lists and code blocks.
 * Text between horizontal lines will be a slide.

 ---